Apprenticeships 2020 Switzerland

 For Djordjevic, teaching means growing up and gaining “greater independence from parents”.

 Over 4500 young men and women are starting their apprenticeship in the canton of Lucerne, Switzerland these days.
 The exact numbers will follow in September, as contracts are still being signed.
 The vocational and further training department is responsible for checking the teaching contracts.
 You can expect about as many apprenticeship contracts as last year. t that time there were 4,799.
 As the communications manager Sandra Kilchmann says, as the total number of contracts, there would hardly be any difference between the previous years for each industry.
-This is particularly gratifying in industries such as the hospitality industry, which particularly feel the effects of the corona pandemic, Sandra Kilchmann continues.
+This is particularly gratifying in industries such as the hospitality industry, which particularly feel the effects of the coronavirus pandemic, Sandra Kilchmann continues.

 Markus Wicki, owner of the “Hirschen” in Oberkirch, also sees this.
 He is currently training five apprentices.
 In conversation, he says: “We need specialists.
 Corona does not change this fact.
 But at most, the shortage due to the pandemic is even worse. » For Wicki it is clear that an investment in young people is worthwhile: “Several former apprentices have returned to my company.”
 And the “Hirschen” restaurateur explains: